nz-trust-framework/DISTF-reference-architecture/ARF.md

 Under the DISTF, **passkeys are considered authenticators**, not credentials.
 While they provide high-assurance proof that the person is in control of a device and is the same person previously registered with the relying party, they do not meet the definition of a **credential** under the Trust Framework as they do not contain "bound personal or organisational information".

-Passkeys are a **modern, strong authenticator** within the ecosystem, and may be used by authentication services to secure user access.
-However, they are not credentials in their own right (under the DISTF definition).
+However, passkeys are a **modern, strong authenticator** within the ecosystem, and may be used by authentication services to secure user access.

+Participants in the ecosystem should consider the place and role of both digital credentials and passkeys.
+This is of particular relavance to relying parties, who may only need one-time verification of certain attributes (for instance, evidence of age, driving privledges) but need repeatable access to a website, portal or system.
+The example below provides a demonstration of how digital credentials and passkeys can work side-by-side.

-> :computer: **Example: Combining Credentials and Passkeys for Seamless and Trusted Access**
+> :computer: **Example: Digital Credentials and Passkeys for Seamless and Trusted Access**
 >
 > A user wants to register with an **online rental car company** and expect to need to login often.
 The company must ensure that only individuals with a valid driver licence are permitted to book vehicles.
 To meet this requirement and offer a streamlined experience, the rental car company uses both **credentials** and **passkeys**.
 >